 In Figure \ref{billprocess}, we illustrate the life cycle of a proposed bill \cite{sullivan2007our}.
 A bill is drafted in either the Senate or the House of Representatives.
 If a bill passes in its originating chamber of Congress, it is sent to the other chamber for review.
 In our investigation, we only examine whether or not bills pass in their original chamber.
-We study bills in the US House of Representatives, and we say that a bill ``passes" if it succeeds at the introduction, committee, and debate stages in Figure \ref{billprocess} (irrespective of whether or not it passes in the Senate and whether or not it is enacted into law).
-We say that a bill ``fails" if it fails at some stage in the House.
+We study bills in the US House of Representatives, and we say that a bill `passes' if it succeeds at the introduction, committee, and debate stages in Figure \ref{billprocess} (irrespective of whether or not it passes in the Senate and of whether or not it is enacted into law).
+We say that a bill `fails' if it fails at some stage in the House.
 We limit our analysis in this way for two primary reasons.
 First, Congress members can only cosponsor bills that are introduced in their own chamber \cite{sullivan2007our}.
 Therefore, it seems reasonable to study the effects of cosponsorship within a single Congressional chamber.
 Second, very few bills survive the legislative process to be enacted into law.
-Roughly 3\% of all bills in the ProPublica data (which covers both the House and the Senate) were ultimately enacted into law~\cite{ProPublica_2023}.
+Roughly 3\% of all bills {in Congresses 111--115 in} the ProPublica data (which covers both the House and the Senate) were ultimately enacted into law~\cite{ProPublica_2023}.

 There are differences in cosponsorship behaviors in the Senate and the House of Representatives \cite{CosponsorshipConvo}.
-The House of Representatives (with 435 representatives) is much larger than the Senate (which has 100 senators).
+The House of Representatives (which has 435 representatives) is much larger than the Senate (which has 100 senators).
 Therefore, the House seemingly has more opportunities for cosponsorships and perhaps has a greater incentive to form political relationships.
 Representatives serve two-year terms, whereas senators serve six-year terms \cite{sullivan2007our}.
 Shorter terms entail more frequent reelection pressures and hence can hold individuals more accountable to their constituents.
 Unsurprisingly, cosponsorship activity increases dramatically in election years \cite{fowler2006connecting}.
-Additionally, because there are more legislators in the House, it may be more likely for a legislator to find a group of individuals with whom they align well politically.
+Additionally, because there are more legislators in the House than in the Senate, it may be more likely for a legislator in the former chamber to find a group of individuals with whom they align well politically.

-In Table \ref{below}, we summarize key statistics from our data set~\cite{ProPublica_2023} on bill passage in the House of Representatives.
+In Table \ref{below}, we summarize key statistics from the employed data set~\cite{ProPublica_2023} on bill passage in the House of Representatives.